-FOOD & DRINK >>> The Willow Tree next to the car park serves tasty breakfasts, jacket potatoes, cakes, baguettes and burgers - all in healthy portions.
+FOOD & DRINK >> The Willow Tree (Mon-Fri 10am-4.30pm, Sat 9am-5pm, Sun and school holidays 10am-5pm) next to the car park serves tasty breakfasts, jacket potatoes, cakes, baguettes and burgers - all in healthy portions.
 There is widely spaced movable seating inside or fixed picnic benches on the patio.
 There is a great view over the fields and lake and the young children's play area is next door.